 The mouth of Beaver Creek opens to the Pacific Ocean at Ona Beach.
 The beach and marsh are an integral part of the Beaver Creek Watershed that connect old-growth forests, coastal areas and marsh habitats.

 The Welcome Center sits on a hill on the northern outskirts of the park, 1 mile east of Ona Beach and Highway 101.
-Inside, interpretive panels describe the area’s ecology and wildlife.
-Outside, picnic tables and an ADA-accessible deck look over the marsh and creek.
-A short loop looks out on the marsh.
-Bird houses and feeders around the viewing deck attract various nesting swallows and song birds throughout the year making an ideal location for birdwatching.
+Interpretive panels describe the area’s ecology and wildlife.
+Picnic tables and an accessible deck look over the marsh and creek.
+Bird houses and feeders around the viewing deck attract various nesting swallows and song birds throughout the year.
 The viewing deck and grounds are open year-round.
-Call 541-563-6413 for center hours.

 Launch your kayak, canoe or small boat from North Beaver Creek Road.
-The three-mile, flat water paddle meanders through the marshes and wetlands of the Beaver Creek estuary.
+Great for beginners and kids, the three-mile, flat water paddle meanders through the marshes and wetlands of the Beaver Creek estuary.
 Keep an eye out for beaver, river otter, deer and a wide-range of migratory and residential bird species.